Corbris/POE_Horticrafting_Tracker/README.md

 # How to run
-open any bash/cmd in the project file and run "node POE_Horticrafting_Tracker.js" this will fetch your stash every 30 seconds and create an organized text list of all your different harvest crafts
+open any bash/cmd in the project file and run "node POE_Horticrafting_Tracker.js" this will fetch your stash every 30 seconds and create an organized text list of all your different harvest crafts leave this bash window open as long as you want to be updated the files. close by ctrl-c or just closing the window

 # I dont have node!
 dowload and install it here https://nodejs.org/en/download/